davidgasquez/handbook/Ideas.md

   - [The protocol should evolve differently for each community](https://youtu.be/P-2P3MSZrBM?t=5953).
 Communities will mix and match protocols (rules, monetization, rewarding, actions, [[governance]], ...) to make the protocol fit their network.
 - We need a social network that does not cause divisiveness and negativity that is currently the natural by-product of optimizing for greater engagement.
 - How can the network [[Incentives | incentivize]] healthy conversations and encourage nuanced [[Resolving Disagreement | discussions]]?

+## Web3 Recommendation Engine
+- Since Ethereum wallets are public, you can get good data on which tokens people similar to you are holding.
+-